 How to Unlock the Hidden Potential of Your Company

-And then, on the other side, you have the messy, chaotic everyday reality of the modern corporation.
-This is the world of people working late into the night to make sure that projects get done on time, strategic priorities that seem to change on a whim, and all the little everyday human interactions that seem to defy business process optimization.
+On the other side, you have the messy, chaotic everyday reality of the modern corporation.
+This is the world of people working late into the night to make sure that projects get done on time.
+Strategic priorities that seem to change on a whim.
+All the little everyday human interactions that seem to defy business process optimization.
 This is equivalent to the metaphorical “right side” of your brain, known for creativity and everyday emotional impulses.

-Until relatively recently, it was thought that corporations should strive for complete rationality.
+Until relatively recently, it’s been thought that corporations should strive for complete rationality.

-This was the triumph of what has been known as “left-brain thinking”.
+This was the triumph of what is known as “left-brain thinking”.
 Experts and gurus exhorted companies to strive for near-perfection in everything they did, and that launched the whole industry of business process optimization and all the related disciplines like Six Sigma.
-Then came the arrival of Big Data (always with capital letters!), and the elusive goal of finding the proverbial needle in the haystack suddenly became a reality.
+Then came the arrival of Big Data (always with capital letters!).
+The elusive goal of finding the proverbial needle in the haystack suddenly became a reality.
 With enough data, it might be possible to solve any problem, predict any scenario and optimize any process!

 But is that really the path to business success?

-What my colleagues and I have found from working with clients at Adapt Consulting is that there’s usually a missing piece that corporations ignore.
+What my colleagues and I have found from working with clients as a Business Consultant is that there’s usually a missing piece that corporations ignore.
 In short, they prefer to ignore the messy, chaotic part of business and focus only on what they can control.
 As a result, they ignore (or even stifle) the creativity and innovation that exists within their corporation in very unstructured formats.

-Back in 1994, the famous neuroscientist Antonio Damasio (now a TED Talks favorite) proposed in his book “Descartes’ Error: Emotion, Reason and the Human Brain” that the key to better decision-making was emotion.
+Back in 1994, the famous neuroscientist Antonio Damasio (now a TED Talks favorite) proposed in his book “Descartes’ Error: Emotion, Reason and the Human Brain.”
+The idea is that the key to better decision-making was emotion.
 This is highly counter-intuitive, of course.
 Instead of trying to make every process as rational as possible, it was actually preferable to embrace emotion.
-As Damasio showed convincingly, emotion is actually a profoundly important component of the cognitive decision-making process.
+As Damasio showed convincingly, emotion is a profoundly important component of the cognitive decision-making process.

 At this point, you may be thinking, “But what does this have to do with my company?”

-That’s a good question, and one that has a very simple answer: Embracing the optimal mix of analytic and creative is the key to unlocking the hidden potential of your company.
-That is exactly what should happen as the result of any business improvement study.
+That’s a good question, and one that has a straightforward answer: Embracing the optimal mix of analytic and creative is the key to unlocking the hidden potential of your company.
+That is precisely what should happen as the result of any business improvement study.